The community1 or Council can make a request to the Mayor to hold an Electors’ Special Meeting.

 A request for an Electors’ Special Meeting must specify the purpose for which the meeting is being called in a brief and clear manner.

 Yes.
-To vote at an Electors’ Special Meeting, you must first register with the City to confirm that you are an elector of the District of Kalamunda.
+To vote at an Electors’ Special Meeting, you must first register with the City to confirm you are an elector of the District of the City of Kalamunda.

 To register, you will need photographic identification.
-The City checks this identification against the Electoral Role and the City’s rates database.
-If you are a ratepayer, you can vote at an Electors’ Special Meeting.
+The City checks this identification against the Electoral Roll and the City’s rates database.
+If you are an elector, you can vote at an Electors’ Special Meeting.

 The Presiding Member for an Electors’ Special Meeting is the Mayor, or if the Mayor is unavailable, the Deputy Mayor may be delegated this responsibility.